-Although family planning services are included within the MCO's list of covered benefits, Medicaid enrollees are entitled to obtain all Medicaid covered family planning services without prior authorization through any Medicaid provider, who will bill the MCO and be paid on a fee-for-service basis.3
+Although family planning services are included within the MCO's list of covered benefits, Medicaid enrollees are entitled to obtain family planning services without prior authorization through any Medicaid provider, who will bill the MCO and be paid on a fee-for-service basis.4 Family planning services are defined in Article II of this contract.

 The MCO must give each enrollee, including adolescents, the opportunity to use his/her own primary care provider or go to any family planning center for family planning services without requiring a referral.
 The MCO must make a reasonable effort to subcontract with all local family planning clinics and providers, including those funded by Title X of the Public Health Services Act, and must reimburse providers for all family planning services regardless of whether they are rendered by a participating or non-participating provider.
-Unless otherwise negotiated, the MCO must reimburse providers of family planning services at the Medicaid rate.
-The MCO may, however, at its discretion, impose a withhold on a contracted primary care provider for such family planning services.
-The MCO may require family planning providers to submit claims or reports in specified formats before reimbursing services.
+Unless otherwise negotiated, the MCO must reimburse providers of family planning services at the Medicaid